aws-samples/aws-nitro-enclaves-ai-ml-object-detection/README.md

 The server running inside a Nitro Enclave, retrieves the encrypted data key which is encrypted as part of the image file and need to send it to AWS KMS to in order to decrypt it and subsequently be able to decrypt the image before running inference on it.

-To allow the Nitro Enclave to communicate with external endpoints such as AWS KMS, we will need to run a proxy server on the host instance (vsock-proxy) and Traffic Forwarder in the Nitro Enclave.
+To allow the Nitro Enclave to communicate with AWS KMS, we use the [KMS Tool](https://github.com/aws/aws-nitro-enclaves-sdk-c/blob/main/docs/kmstool.md#kmstool-enclave-cli) which connects to AWS KMS and decrypts the encrypted key.

-Hence traffic initiated by the server app, such as the request to AWS KMS to decrypt the data key has to go through the Traffic Forwarder (on port 443) and from there to the vsock-proxy.
-The vsock-proxy will then route traffic to AWS KMS.

-As part of the request to AWS KMS, the server app sends its unique cryptographically signed attestation document to AWS KMS to prove its identity.
+As part of the request to AWS KMS, the KMS Tool reads and sends its unique cryptographically signed attestation document to AWS KMS to prove its identity.
 AWS KMS will validate the attestation document and if valid will decrypt the data key and return it to server app which can then use the data key to decrypt the airplanes image.

 Once the image is decrypted, the server app is able to run inference on the image using the pre-trained AI-ML model and detect the objects in the picture.